Bure is a prison near Norwich in Norfolk for men convicted of a sex offence.

 You will be told the rules by an officer at the start of your visit.
 If you break the rules, your visit could be cancelled and you could be banned from visiting again.

 There is a friendly and welcoming visitors centre, run by Spurgeons.
-The visitors centre has a welcome desk, tea bar, TV, children’s play area and staff who can provide you with information.
+The visitors centre has a welcome desk, TV and staff who can provide you with information.

 Keep in touch with someone at Bure